skypyproject/skypy/docs/configuration_files.rst

             size: 100

 * `Reference a column`: columns in the pipeline can be referenced by their full name tagged with a dollar sign ``$``.
-  Example: the radius of cosmic voids seem to follow a lognormal distribution.
-You can create a table ``cosmic_voids`` with a column ``radii`` where you sample 10000 void sizes and two other columns, ``mean`` and ``variance`` that reference the first column
+  Example: the galaxy mass that follows a lognormal distribution.
+You can create a table ``galaxies`` with a column ``mass`` where you sample 10000 object and a second column, ``radius`` which also follows a lognormal distribution but the mean depends on how massive the galaxies are:

   .. code:: yaml

     tables:
-      cosmic_voids:
-        radii: !scipy.stats.lognorm.rvs
+      galaxies:
+        mass: !numpy.random.lognormal
-          s: 5.
+          mean: 5.
           size: 10000
+        radius: !numpy.random.lognormal
-        mean: !numpy.mean
+          mean: $galaxies.mass
-          a: $cosmic_voids.radii
-        variance: !numpy.var
-          a: $cosmic_voids.radii

 * `Multi-column assignment`: if a function returns multiple columns, you can chose to assign them to multiple columns with different names or to a muti-column object.